geosolutions-it/MapStoreExtension/README.md

 It is basically a customized MapStore project that allows to run, test and build a sample extension.
 You can copy this repository and modify the sample extension to develop your own one.

-From 22-08-2022 we started following the release branching procedure we have on main MapStore project.
+From 26-08-2022 we started following the release branching procedure we have on main MapStore project.
 This means two things:

 - **master** branch here will follow and submodule revision will be aligned to master branch [here](https://github.com/geosolutions-it/MapStore2)
-- **stable branch** will do the same, will follow and submodule revision will be aligned to latest stable branch available, which currently is [2022.02.xx](https://github.com/geosolutions-it/MapStore2/tree/2022.02.xx)
+- **stable branch** will do the same, will follow and submodule revision will be aligned to latest stable branch available

 ## Quick Start